CarlJacobson/LinearRegressionFromScratch/README.md

-# LinearRegressionFromScratch
+# cjlearn
-For fun to practice stat skills
+For fun project to practice statistics and object-oriented programming skills

+Basically sklearn but worse